Sebastix/crypto-dca/README.md

-# Work in progress - Automated cryptocurrency DCA tool
+# Work in progress - Automated DCA tool for buying any crypto asset on Kraken

 _Please be aware this is work in progress software.
 Test thoroughly with small amounts of money at first.
 This software is provided "as is" and comes without warranty.
 See [LICENSE](LICENSE)._

 ## This is a fork of Bitcoin DCA tool made by Jorijn
 Forked from https://github.com/Jorijn/bitcoin-dca
-I made this fork to support buying multiple assets from the Kraken exchange.
+I made this fork to support buying any asset which is provided on the Kraken exchange.

 ## Requirements
 * You need to have an account on a supported exchange;